 – biking, hiking, kiting, skiing and others

 about my website

-the electro-mechanical devices are the most sophisticated devices I’ve made so far. not all of them worked as planned right away… but they were fun to build and test. some are shown in the projects section
+the electromechanical devices such as various 3d scanners are the most sophisticated devices i’ve made so far. not all of them worked as intended right away… some are shown in the projects section.

-every now and then i programmed a little bit. most of the code never reached sufficient maturity to be released. some of the more complete results are shown on the software page. currently i’m mostly working on involute gear tools.
+every now and then i code a little. most of the code never reaches sufficient maturity to be released. some of the more complete results are shown on the software page. currently i’m mostly working on involute gear tools.

 my first android app “relief schweiz” has its own section where images from the app and 3d printed reliefs are shown. the 3d printed reliefs are based on the same underlying data.